SkillDevs/electric_dart/docs/quickstart.md

   int get schemaVersion => 1;

   // [IMPORTANT CHANGE!!!]
-  // drift by default creates the local database tables.
+  // Drift by default creates the local database tables.
 This is done by electric in
   // this situation, so we provide an empty onCreate callback
   @override
   MigrationStrategy get migration {